SEBI-Protocol/contracts/README.md

+# SEBI Contracts

+Stellar Equity-based Blockchain Interface (SEBI) is a decentralized protocol on top of Stellar Blockchain that enables businesses to issue equity tokens on-chain easily to raise capital from the global markets, and consumers are protected with regulatory features known to them like upper/lower circuits, day time trading, KYCs, dividends and more.
+This makes it easy for existing retail investors to experience blockchain based trading with zero to no learning curve.

+## SEBI Contracts Features
+The SEBI contracts repository contains the following features:
+- **Equity Token Standard**
+Smart contracts enabling the issuance of equity tokens on the blockchain.
+These tokens are a modified version of the standard ERC-20 like interface, it is designed to simulate equity shares rather than a currency.
+These holds the regulation rules for on-chain equity issuance like `max_ownership`, `range` (circuit breaker), `humanOnly` (world id based human-check), etc.

+- **Uniswap v4 Hook**
+Uniswap v4 introduces hooks concept that gets called during the pool executions, we have implemented a `beforeSwap` flagged hook for our usecase to build a regulated exchange that checks if the transaction touches the upper/lower circuit for the token then stops the trading for the day.

+Built on top of the hooks scaffold

 # scaffold-hook

 _Develop and test Uniswap v4 Hooks with minimal interfaces for the swap lifecycle (pool creation, liquidity provision, and swapping)_